 Any use to be established on a property located within the Downtown Pomona Specific Plan is subject to the provisions of this section.
-All nonconforming uses are subject to the regulations pertaining to nonconformity contained in the Pomona Zoning Code.
+All nonconforming uses are subject to Section 2.3.4 of this Plan, Non-Conforming Provisions

 When a use is not specifically listed in the Land Use Matrix it shall be assumed that such uses are expressly prohibited.
 Proposed uses that are not explicitly listed in the Land Use Matrix may be permitted through the Substantial Conformance process, see Section 1.7.